EnZon3/TWS-dataset_gen/README.md

 ## License

-TWS-Dataset_gen is a program that slowly generates a dataset of the sentiment scores of news headlines' titles.
+TWS-Dataset_gen is a program that slowly generates a dataset of the sentiment scores of news headlines' titles

-Copyright © <year>  EnZon3
+Copyright © 2022 EnZon3

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by